OpenAPC/openapc-de/README.md

-At the moment, the dataset releases information on 2 926 articles in open access journals that charges publication fees, with total expenditure of 3 585 184€.
+At the moment, the dataset releases information on 2 926 articles in open access journals which charge publication fees.
+Total expenditure amounts to  3 585 184€.
 Average  fee is 1 225.3€.

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).